cis-ds/course-site/content/notes/shiny.markdown

 [![Shiny layout](/img/shiny-layout.png)](/img/shiny-layout.png)

+{{% alert note %}}

-> If you want to be a lot more flexible with the design, you can have much more fine control over where things go by using a grid layout.
+If you want to be a lot more flexible with the design, you can have much more fine control over where things go by using a grid layout.
 We won't cover that here, but if you're interested, look at the documentation for `?column` and `?fluidRow`.

+{{% /alert %}}

 **Exercise:** Add some UI into each of the two panels (sidebar panel and main panel) and see how your app now has two columns.